vehicle-lang/vehicle-formalisation/README.md

 - `StandardSemantics` : The standard semantics of Vehicle, where numbers are interpreted as rationals and constraints as boolean valued predicates.
-- `norm-expr` : The expressions in "normal form" suitable for sending to an SMT solver.
+- `NormalisedExpr` : The expressions in "normal form" suitable for sending to an SMT solver.
 This includes the special `let` and `if` lifting monad used for normalisation.
 - `Normalisation` : A Normalisation-by-Evaluation procedure for normalising MiniVehicle to SMT expressions.

-and

-- `vehicle` : the old development, which also includes the logical relation proof relating the standard and normalised semantics.
-This needs to be ported to the new development.
+- `NormalisationCorrect` : A proof that the semantics of the normalised expressions agrees with the standard semantics.
+This proof is accomplished using a Kripke logical relation.

 ## TODO

-- [ ] Port the proof that the two semantics agree on closed terms of type `Bool constraint`
+- [X] Port the proof that the two semantics agree on closed terms of type `Bool constraint`
 - [ ] Add quantifiers to MiniVehicle
-- [ ] Add uninterpreted functions to MiniVehicle
+- [-] Add uninterpreted functions to MiniVehicle
 - [ ] Add tuple types to MiniVehicle
 - [ ] Add array types to MiniVehicle